Kalmia latifolia: Wood

 The wood of the mountain laurel is heavy and strong but brittle, with a close, straight grain.
-It has never been a viable commercial crop as it does not grow large enough, yet it is suitable for wreaths, furniture, bowls and other household items.
+It has never been a viable commercial crop, as it does not grow large enough, but it is suitable for wreaths, furniture, bowls and other household items.
 It was used in the early 19th century in wooden-works clocks.
 Root burls were used for pipe bowls in place of imported briar burls unattainable during World War II.
 It can be used for handrails or guard rails.

 Toxicity

 Mountain laurel is poisonous to several animals, including horses, goats, cattle, deer, monkeys, and humans, due to grayanotoxin and arbutin.
 The green parts of the plant, flowers, twigs, and pollen are all toxic, including food products made from them, such as toxic honey that may produce neurotoxic and gastrointestinal symptoms in humans eating more than a modest amount.
 Symptoms of toxicity begin to appear about 6 hours following ingestion.
 Symptoms include irregular or difficulty breathing, anorexia, repeated swallowing, profuse salivation, watering of the eyes and nose, cardiac distress, incoordination, depression, vomiting, frequent defecation, weakness, convulsions, paralysis, coma, and eventually death.
 Necropsy of animals who have died from spoonwood poisoning show gastrointestinal hemorrhage.